Dudleya pachyphytum: Phylogeny

 Phylogenetic analysis of the genus Dudleya places D. pachyphytum in a clade with D. linearis, the San Benito Islands liveforever, a relative that is endemic to the San Benito Islands, and D. brittonii, Britton's liveforever, endemic to the northern coastal cliffs of Baja California.

 Distribution, habitat and ecology

 Distribution

 Dudleya pachyphytum exists on the northern end of Cedros Island, the largest of the Baja California's islands on the Pacific coast.
 In the fog zone, near groves of Pinus radiata, it occurs at an elevation about 100 to 500 m (328 to 984 ft), often with north to northwest-facing exposure.
 From the Punta Norte, its distribution continues at least 3 km south on the western flank of the island, down to 100 m (328 ft).
 The southern limit on the species is near the ridges of Cañada de la Mina, and explorations by botanists indicate that the species is probably expanding southwards.
-It coexists on the island with other species of Dudleya, including D. acuminata, D. albiflora, and D. cedrosensis.
+It coexists on the island with other species of Dudleya, including D. acuminata, D. albiflora, and D. cochimiana.